czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

-description = "Find out what exactly does a copywriter do" image = "/v1629443841/anna-auza-D7Q6JpFleK8-unsplash_kho9i2.jpg" tags = ["copywriting", "Marketing", "Business"] title = "Ever wondered?
-What does a copywriter do?"
+description = "Find out what exactly does a copywriter do" image = "/v1629443841/anna-auza-D7Q6JpFleK8-unsplash_kho9i2.jpg" tags = ["copywriting", "Marketing", "Business"] title = "Ever wondered what a copywriter does?"

 +++
 Before beginning my journey as a copywriter I had no idea what copywriting was.
 A friend once spoke about doing copywriting as a side gig alongside teaching and I remember thinking to myself " what does a copywriter even do?"